 Is my referral confidential?

 Yes.
 Any information that you submit will be handled confidentially with the purpose of assisting the student you have referred.

 Who can make a CARE Team referral?

 Anyone can make a CARE Team referral.
-Please refer only serious concerns regarding online or Denver Instructional Site student behavior that indicate the student may harm him/herself or others in the community but not immediate emergencies or life-threatening situations.
+Please refer only serious concerns regarding online or campus student behavior that indicate the student may harm him/herself or others in the community but not immediate emergencies or life-threatening situations.